Door43/ulb-en/README.md

-# English Unlocked Literal Bible
+# Unlocked Literal Bible - English

 *an unrestricted Bible intended for translation into any language*